Our Mission

 At a glance:

-Today, there are over 50 Asha chapters worldwide: The organization has more than 1000 active volunteers and several thousand supporters around the world.
+Today, there are 46 Asha chapters worldwide: The organization has 1500 active volunteers and several thousand supporters around the world.

-Till date, Asha has supported more than 400 different projects spanning 24 states in India.
-In terms of project funding, almost $32.3 million has been disbursed to these projects since Asha’s inception.
+To date, Asha has supported more than 400 different projects spanning 24 states in India.
+In terms of project funding, $57 million has been disbursed to these projects since Asha’s inception.
 The annual reports and our financial statements are available here.

 Perhaps, more important than these numbers is the personal leadership that the volunteers take in carrying out Asha’s activities.
 Involvement with Asha has produced an awareness about developmental issues in India and has inspired a whole range of volunteers to get involved in other social causes.
 There has also been an increased emphasis on the formation of more chapters in India (called Asha Centers) so as to draw upon the collective energy and experience of part and full-time volunteers in India and to build closer bonds with our projects.
 These Asha centers also serve to network like-minded individuals, in addition to pioneering bold new initiatives in the field of education.
 Thus, Asha, while making a difference in the lives of underprivileged children of India, is also preparing a group of people who are more socially aware and socially responsible in their lives.